sarnika09-cell/Plant-Disease-Detection-using-CNN/README.md

 # Plant-Disease-Detection-using-CNN

 ## Overview

+Plant diseases significantly affect agricultural productivity and crop yield.
+Early detection is essential to minimize losses.

-This project implements a Convolutional Neural Network (CNN) to detect plant diseases from leaf images.
-The model is trained on the PlantVillage dataset and is capable of classifying multiple plant diseases as well as healthy leaves.
+This project uses a Convolutional Neural Network (CNN) to automatically classify plant leaf images into different disease categories using the PlantVillage dataset.

+## Features
+- Image-based plant disease classification
+- Multi-class prediction (healthy and diseased leaves)
+- Deep learning using CNN
+- Confusion matrix for evaluation
+- Works on unseen test images

 ## Dataset
 The dataset used is the PlantVillage dataset, which contains labeled images of plant leaves.